nilostolte/Sudoku/README.md

 ### Data Structures

-The main data structure in the is the `matrix` which is a 9x9 matrix in identical format as the input matrix for the grid.
+The main data structure in `Grid` is `matrix` which is a 9x9 matrix in identical format as the input matrix for the grid.
 This is the matrix where the input matrix is copied to.

 #### Auxiliary Data Structures